oitzujoey/duck-lisp/docs/internals.md

 The Inferrer is separate from the parser and generators because it is designed to be relatively easy to remove and insert onto the backend of a foreign parser.
 How practical it is to transplant the inferrer remains to be seen.

-Generators are compilers that are generally dedicated to a single keyword.
+Generators are compilers that are usually dedicated to a single keyword.
 They accept the compiler state and AST and return HLA.
 Emitters are compilers that are dedicated to a single class of bytecode instruction.
 The emitted instruction class and associated arguments are used by the assembler to generate the final bytecode.
 These two divisions provide two benefits.
-The first is that the mappings of generators to keywords and emitters to instruction classes is a reasonably nice abstraction.
-The second is that it makes the compiler more modular, providing users with the possibility to add their own generators that extend the language without modifying the compiler itself.
+The first is that the mappings of generators to keywords and emitters to instruction classes is a reasonably nice model.
+The second is that it makes the compiler more modular, providing users with the possibility of injecting their own generators to extend the language without modifying the compiler itself.

 ## Walkthrough of compilation process